-- These infrastructure types inherit the OCCI Core Model Resource base type and all their attributes.
-The HTTP - 89 Rendering document [3] defines how to serialise and interact with these types using RESTful communication. - 90 Implementers are free to choose what Resource and Link sub-types to implement.
-Those that are supported by - an implementation will be discoverable through the OCCI Query Interface. - 92 As REQUIRED by the OCCI Core Model specification, every type instantiated that is a sub-type of Resource - 93 or Link MUST be assigned a Kind that identifies the instantiated type.
-Each such Kind instance MUST be - 94 related to the Resource or Link base type's Kind by setting the parent attribute.
-That assigned Kind instance - 95 MUST always remain immutable to any client.
+- These infrastructure types inherit the OCCI Core Model Resource base type and all its attributes.
+The HTTP - Protocol [?] and Text Rendering [?] documents define how to serialize and interact with these types using - RESTful communication.
+Implementers are free to choose what Resource and Link sub-types to implement. - Those that are supported by an implementation will be discoverable through the OCCI Query Interface. - As REQUIRED by the OCCI Core Model specification, every type instantiated that is a sub-type of Resource 91 - or Link MUST be assigned a Kind that identifies the instantiated type.
+Each such Kind instance MUST be - related to the Resource or Link base type's Kind by setting the parent attribute.
+That assigned Kind instance - MUST always remain immutable to any client.

-Table 2.
 The Kind instances defined for the infrastructure sub-types of Resource, Link and related Mixins.
 The base URL http://schemas.ogf.org/occi has been replaced with <schema> in this table for a better readability experience.